jhyeonjung97/HybridPB/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+**Note**: GPL-3.0 is a copyleft license that requires any derivative works to be distributed under the same license terms.
+This ensures that improvements and modifications remain open source.

 ## 📚 Citation